Special Duke Employee Tuition Rates

 An individual desiring to audit must obtain the permission of the instructor of the course.
-Click HERE for additional information about the privileges and responsibilities of auditing a university course and links to the Personal Information Form and the Audit Permission Form.
+Read more about the privileges and responsibilities of auditing a university course.
+See also the Personal Information Form and the Audit Permission Form.

 The definition of ‘Duke employee’ is someone working in a regular job position for 20 hours per week or more.
 Full-time Duke students and individuals working as temporary staff through Duke Temporary Services do not qualify as Duke employees for the purposes of this Program.

 Deadlines and Conditions